Drizin/CodegenCS/README.md

         """;
 }
 ```
-This can be executed using `dotnet-codegencs`: just run `dotnet-codegencs template run MyTemplate.cs` and the template will be compiled, executed, and you will get the output in a file `MyTemplate.generated.cs`.
+This can be executed using `dotnet-codegencs`: just run `dotnet-codegencs template run MyTemplate.cs` and the template will be compiled, executed, and you will get the output in a file `MyTemplate.g.cs`.

 Or if you want to run with `Visual Studio Extension` all you have to do is right-click the file and select "Run CodegenCS Template".